bparanj/crystal/electronics/book/basics/inductive-reactance.md

 PENDING

+Not working as it is in the Observation.
+Either redesign for a better experiment.
+Search for a better experiment.
 This is already done.
-Take screenshots.
-Check biz account.
+Check biz account: Inductor AC DC.

 Demonstrate the property of **inductive reactance**, showing how an inductor resists changes in current in an AC circuit.